 Head Start and Early Head Start recognize the parent as the prime educator and nurturer of their child.
 Parents are the program decision makers.
 We encourage each parent to attend parent support activities, parent meetings and other center activities.
 Parent's have the opportunity to participate in the center's daily activities with their child by:

 - Reading a book.

 Early Head Start Partnerships

 Early Head Start is a partnership between parents and caregivers whose primary goal is to benefit the child.
 Sharing our knowledge -- at drop-off and pick-up times, in notes, phone conversations and during conferences -- gives us a more complete picture of the child than either of us could have alone.

 The family services area has the responsibility of working with families in goal setting through the family partnerships agreement process.
 It provides families with resource information and how to access community services.
 In Early Head Start the teacher is the person who serves as a link between the family, the programs and the community.

 Early Head Start Calendar

-Early Head Start is open year around with the exception of the holidays.
+Early Head Start is open year around providing a minimum of 1380 hours annually during the year.
 Please refer to the calendar below for more information.

 Head Start Contact Information